20kdc/c3ds-projects/tob/Formats/Creature_History_Blob.md

 # Creature History Blob

 Format Structure
 ----------------

 * string moniker
 * byte hasCreatureState
 * if hasCreatureState != 0:
   * int gender
     * *This isn't absolutely certain.*
   * int genus
     * *This isn't absolutely certain.*
   * int variant
     * *This isn't absolutely certain (though more certain than other entries here)*
   * int lifeStage
     * *This isn't absolutely certain.*
   * int unknown
 * int eventCount
 * Event[eventCount] events
 * string name
   * Client enforces a limit on names by the amount of pixels in them - in practice this means a soft limit of about 32 characters should do.
+  * The client likes to send this as empty while sending a user text update.
+If this is an either-or condition or not is unknown, so right now Natsue will assume blank names indicate this condition.
+* int hasUserText
+* if hasUserText != 0:
   * string userText
     * 7 lines, each up to about ~124 characters, so 896 is a good limit.

 It's worth noting that the game will resend only ranges of events at times.

 Events
 ------

 * int eventType
   * As in HIST TYPE.
 Also see "creature_history_event_names".
 * int worldTime
   * As in HIST WTIK.
 * int ageTicks
   * As in HIST TAGE.
 * int unixTime
   * As in HIST RTIM.
 * int lifeStage
   * As in HIST CAGE.
 * string moniker1
   * As in HIST MON1.
 * string moniker2
   * As in HIST MON2.
 * string worldName
   * As in HIST WNAM.
 * string worldID
   * As in HIST WUID.
 * string userID
   * As in HIST NETU.
 * int index
   * Appears to uniquely identify an event within a creature's history (i.e. as deduplication).

 Strings/Monikers/User IDs
 -------------------------

 Strings are encoded here with an int-length-prefix followed by that many bytes, without null terminators.
 Monikers, user IDs, world IDs (...) are strings.